-Figure 2: Gas-in-a-Box Interface Window
+Figure 2.
+Gas-in-a-Box interface.

-Harry called his program GPCEE (for Gas Particle Collision Exploration Environment), though other students have subsequently dubbed it "GasLab".
-Harry's program was a relatively straightforward (though longish) StarLogoT program.
-At its core were three procedures which were executed (in parallel) by each of the particles in the box:
+Harry called his program GPCEE though other students subsequently dubbed it "GasLab".
+Harry's program was a relatively straightforward (though longish) NetLogo program.
+At its core were three procedures that were executed (in parallel) by each of the particle "agents" in the box: